zhaoshijie1248/2048_game_python/README.md

     - `move_left`, `move_right`, `move_up`, `move_down`: Functions to handle movement in each direction.
     - `is_game_won`: Checks if a 2048 tile is present, signifying a win.
     - `is_move_possible`: Checks if there are possible moves left.

-## Future Enhancements
-Here are some potential improvements that could be made to this project:

-1. **Graphical User Interface (GUI)**: Use a library like Pygame to create a graphical version of the game.
-2. **Customizable Grid Size**: Allow the game to be played on larger grids (e.g., 5x5, 6x6).
-3. **Enhanced Tile Spawning**: Increase the difficulty by occasionally spawning tiles with higher values (like "4") instead of just "2".
-4. **Score Tracking**: Keep track of the player's score and display it during gameplay.

-## License
-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it.

-## Acknowledgments
-This project is inspired by the popular 2048 game created by Gabriele Cirulli.
-This implementation is for educational purposes and provides a simple command-line version of the game.

-Enjoy playing 2048!